 - Because distribution rates vary across the province and customers use different amounts of electricity, the Fair Hydro Act, 2017 establishes a “proxy” customer for the OEB to use when setting RPP electricity prices to give effect to the 25% fair adjustment.
 In other words, the goal in calculating the new RPP electricity prices is to achieve that fair adjustment for the proxy customer.
 Under the Fair Hydro Act, 2017, the proxy customer is described as a residential customer of Toronto Hydro who uses 750 kWh of electricity a month, pays time-of-use RPP electricity prices and has the TOU consumption profile of a typical residential customer.
 The RPP prices calculated for this proxy customer will apply to all RPP customers.
 The the total bill impact for individual customers across the province can vary depending on the customer’s electricity usage and the utility that serves them.

-- If you have a contract with an energy retailer or have opted out of the RPP, you are also eligible for a fair adjustment starting July 1, 2017.
+- If you are eligible for the RPP but have a contract with an energy retailer or have opted out of the RPP, you are also eligible for a fair adjustment starting July 1, 2017.
 Because you are not paying RPP prices, you will see the fair adjustment in a different way.
 It will be in the form of a credit that reduces the Global Adjustment (GA) charges that appear as a separate line item on your electricity bills.
 We sometimes refer to that credit as the “GA modifier”.
 The GA modifier will also benefit customers that are not eligible for the RPP but are eligible for the 8% rebate (for example, eligible institutional residential complexes).